bluebanquise/bluebanquise/collections/infrastructure/roles/pxe_stack/README.md

 ### Files location

-* PXE boot files are located in {{ pxe_stack_htdocs_path }}/pxe/, with path depending of the operating system.
+* PXE boot files are located in `{{ pxe_stack_htdocs_path }}/pxe/`, with path depending of the operating system.
-   * *bin/* directory contains some needed bin files, typically grub2 files for EFI boot.
+   * `bin/` directory contains some needed bin files, typically grub2 files for EFI boot.
-   * *equipment_profiles/* directory contains equipment_profiles related files, i.e. ipxe file with group variables, and os configuration files (kickstart, preseed, autoyast).
+   * `equipments/` directory contains equipments related files, i.e. ipxe file with group variables, and os configuration files (kickstart, preseed, autoyast).
-   * *nodes/* directory contains hosts dedicated files, i.e. ipxe file with hosts dedicated variables.
+   * `nodes/` directory contains hosts dedicated files, i.e. ipxe file with hosts dedicated variables.
-   * *osdeploy/* directory contains static files, with patterns to boot each kind of supported distributions.
+   * `osdeploy/` directory contains static files, with patterns to boot each kind of supported distributions.
 * Basic configuration files are located in /etc/bluebanquise/bootset.
-   * *nodes_parameters.yml* contains all nodes PXE needed parameters.
+   * `nodes_parameters.yml` contains all nodes PXE needed parameters.
-   * *pxe_parameters.yml* contains needed values for scripts to adapt to **current pxe server host** (these parameters do not apply to PXE booted hosts !!).
+   * `pxe_parameters.yml` contains needed values for scripts to adapt to **current pxe server host** (these parameters do not apply to PXE booted hosts !!).
 * Scripts are located in /usr/bin/.

 ### Inventory configuration

 This role will rely on multiple parts of the inventory, and is probably the most "invasive" role of the whole collection.

-* equipment_profile parameters are used for each equipment_profile group.
+* equipment parameters are used for each equipment group.
 All boot configuration is made relying on it (operating system, cpu architecture, console, kernel parameters, etc.).
-It is recommended to ensure coherency of the equipment_profile files.
+It is recommended to ensure coherency of the equipment files.
-* authentication parameters are used to provide root password and default ssh authorized key.
+* authentication parameters are used to provide admin password and default ssh authorized key.
 * hosts **network_interfaces** dedicated variables, to be able to force static ip address at kernel boot.

 ### bluebanquise-bootset usage

-Once the role is deployed, and hosts gathered into */etc/bluebanquise/bootset/nodes_parameters.yml*, the bluebanquise-bootset tool can be used to manipulate remote hosts PXE boot.
+Once the role is deployed, and hosts gathered into `/etc/bluebanquise/bootset/nodes_parameters.yml`, the **bluebanquise-bootset** tool can be used to manipulate remote hosts PXE boot.
 By default, 3 states can be defined for each host:

-* osdeploy: the remote host will deploy/redeploy its operating system, using inventory equipment_profile parameters of its equipment profile group.
+* osdeploy: the remote host will deploy/redeploy its operating system, using inventory equipment parameters of its equipment profile group.
 * disk: the remote host will boot on disk.
 This parameter is automatically set after a successful **osdeploy**.
 * diskless: the remote host will boot using a diskless mechanism.
 This diskless boot is generic, and is handled by an optional external role.